commschamp/CommsDSL-Specification/frames/value.md

 There are protocols that don't report protocol version in their transport framing.
 Instead, they use some special "connection" message that report protocol version.
-As the result, all subsequent messages must adhere to the reported protocol.
+As the result, all subsequent messages must adhere to the reported version.
 The **CommsDSL** resolves this problem by defining **pseudo** **&lt;value&gt;** layer using **pseudo** [property](../intro/properties.md) with [boolean](../intro/boolean.md) value.
 The field of the pseudo **&lt;value&gt;** layer does not get serialized.
 However, the code generator must allow external